Agriculture in Libya: History of agricultural development

 Historically, Libyan agriculture has had an inverse relationship to growth in the oil industry.
 In 1958, agriculture supplied over 26% of GDP.
 Although gross agricultural production was relatively constant, increasing oil revenues resulted in declines in agriculture's share of national income.
 Agriculture contributed 9% of GDP in 1962, 2% in 1978, 3.5% in 1984 and 5.6% by 1997.
 In 1977 imported food valuations were over 37 times higher than in 1958.
 However, while a large part of oil wealth was spent on imported food this was not necessarily disturbing.
 The 1950s agricultural sector masked high poverty, low productivity and limited alternatives.
 Petrodollars provided urban employment, resulting in higher rural migration.
-In 1961-63, government loans to buy land from Italian settlers, encouraged Urbanized to purchase land for recreation rather than farming, thereby inflating values and reducing production.
+In 1961-63, government loans to buy land from Italian settlers, encouraged them to purchase land for recreation rather than farming, thereby inflating values and reducing production.

 Libyan Soils

-Soils and their characteristics in Libya are affected to the great extent by nature and conditions in which these soils were formed.
+Soils characteristics in Libya are affected to the great extent by nature and conditions in which these soils were formed.
 Generally, aridity is the main characterizes of such soils.
 Most of these soils are undeveloped or partially developed.